 I think for some of us it’s new to even think that God cares about our business.
-We are passionate and desperate on Sunday and then check our faith at the business door on Monday morning, picking it back up Friday afternoon.
+We are passionate and desperate on Sunday and then check our faith at the business door on Monday morning, picking it back up on Friday afternoon.

-In Richard Foster’s Celebration of Discipline (affiliate link) he introduces the spiritual disciplines of meditation, prayer, fasting, study, simplicity, solitude, submission, service, confession, worship, guidance, celebration.
+In Richard Foster’s Celebration of Discipline (affiliate link) he introduces the spiritual disciplines of meditation, prayer, fasting, study, simplicity, solitude, submission, service, confession, worship, guidance, and celebration.
 This is a lot of discipline!

-All of these can be translated to our work life, because they are spiritual disciplines for a life dedicated to following Jesus.
+All of these can be translated to our work life because they are spiritual disciplines for a life dedicated to following Jesus.

 Today, let’s just look at the spiritual discipline of prayer!
 (I can only be disciplined about one thing at a time.)

 Most of us are in the habit of praying.
 Some of us feel more comfortable praying for others.
 Do you feel like it is okay to pray for your business?
 Or do you feel self-centered and petty?

 In Philippians 4:6-7 (New International Version), Paul says,